-Tuition rates shown are applicable to students enrolling through the University's during the November 2018 through May 2019 sessions, rates are subject to change.
+Tuition rates shown are applicable to students enrolling through the University's during the November 2018 through May 2019 sessions..

 Students must complete registration and make payment arrangements no later than the end of week one of the session.
 Tuition and appropriate fees must be submitted by the beginning of the session in which they intend to complete the course.
 Textbooks must be purchased from the online bookstore.
 Credit cards are accepted.